hello/lein-deploy-uberjar/README.md

 # lein-deploy-uberjar

-A Leiningen plugin to do many wonderful things.
+Leiningen plugin to deploy an uberjar to an S3 Maven repository

 ## Usage

-FIXME: Use this for user-level plugins:

-Put `[lein-deploy-uberjar "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile.

-FIXME: Use this for project-level plugins:

-Put `[lein-deploy-uberjar "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.
+Put `[lein-deploy-uberjar "0.1.0"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:
+Run it with:

     $ lein deploy-uberjar

-## License

-Copyright © 2016 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.